Fleur Anderson MP Labour MP for Putney, Roehampton & Southfields

 I am also concerned that this deal puts hard-won workers’ rights on the line.
 Like the TUC, I want to see the Prime Minister get going on the promise to ‘protect and enhance rights’ by bringing forward the long-awaited Employment Bill including a pledge to end zero-hours contracts, and give guarantees that no existing rights will be watered down or fall behind, now or in the future, and that workers’ rights in the UK will be at least as good as those in the EU.

 So much has been made of fisheries – but what of financial services?
-This is a huge area we need urgent agreement on. large proportion of jobs in Wandsworth are in the Services sector so the uncertainty is very damaging.
+This is a huge area we need urgent agreement on.
+A large proportion of jobs in Wandsworth are in the Services sector so the uncertainty is very damaging.
 A deal is at least foundation for a future supplementary agreement and this must be a priority.

 Culturally this is a very bad deal for so many musicians and people in creative industries who rely on touring.
 As one constituent said to me: ‘We have plenty of talent in the UK but it thrives on connection with international performers and audiences so if this is curtailed another vital part of the UK economy and culture will be damaged’.
 The red tape will be disastrous, and I am calling today for a creative visa to enable touring and for a creative taskforce to be established to negotiate a supplementary agreement that enables musicians to tour.